Balanced heave compensation

-Balanced heave compensation is a technology engaging the principle of a balanced-arm lamp for offshore motion compensation.
+Balanced heave compensation (BHC) is a heave compensation technology engaging the principle of a balanced-arm lamp for offshore motion compensation.

 Working principle

 The technical working principle can be summarized as converting the non-linear force of a gas spring or hydro-pneumatic spring into an adjustable, substantially linear force, by several mechanical measures.
 The technology comprises a series of patented inventions by NHLO licensed to and marketed by Seaqualize.

+An active balanced heave compensation (ABHC) system adds an active component to a BHC for even further stabilisation of the mass.

 Research project

 In cooperation with IHC and research partners MARIN and ECN, a scale model of a first device comprising the technology, an offshore access bridge has been tested.
 Seaqualize is currently working on a full-scale prototype of the access bridge.
-The project has been subsidized by the Dutch Ministry of Economic Affairs as a Renewable Energy project.
+The project has been subsidized by the Dutch Ministry of Economic Affairs as a renewable energy project.
 The research project indicates balanced heave compensation enables a range of potential benefits compared to currently available solutions.
 This may lead to improvements and cost savings in (engaging) heave compensation systems.